lerna/lerna/website/docs/api-reference/commands.md

 $ lerna run --scope package-1 --scope "*-2" lint
 ```

-**Note:** For certain globs, it may be necesssary to quote the option argument to avoid premature shell expansion.
+**Note:** For certain globs, it may be necessary to quote the option argument to avoid premature shell expansion.

 ### **Running with `npx`**